anggario21/superstore-sales-analysis/README.md

 3. Prioritize growth in Canada market and double down on Copiers and Phones. high revenue subcategories with strong margins.
 Avoid over-discounting in these categories as it disproportionately destroys value.
+4. Investigate pricing and cost structure in Southeast Asia and EMEA. both markets generate significant revenue but margins are too thin to sustain long-term.
+A 5% margin improvement in Southeast Asia alone would recover ~$23K in annual profit

 ## Tools
 - PostgreSQL — data cleaning and analysis